decentralizedintelligencenetwork/.github/profile/README.md

 - **DEIN** (Decentralized Education Intelligence Network) for **EdTech**,
 - **DCIN** (Decentralized City Intelligence Network) for **IoTCities**.

-These are theoretical modular extensions where the *DIN* toolkit can be deployed, expanding the network's capabilities.

-These extensions can potentially facilitate circular token economies, although stablecoins will serve as the primary reward mechanism.
-Stablecoins mitigate volatility and enable fair reward valuations for data contributions, ensuring consistency and reliability in participant compensation.
+As we expand the DIN network's capabilities, we explore various theoretical modular extensions where the DIN toolkit can be deployed, including circular token economies.
+For the Doctelligence community, ensuring fair rewards and stable data valuation is crucial.
+Guidance includes exploring stablecoins for reliable compensation and to mitigate volatility, while also considering other mechanisms to maintain data value across network extensions.

 ## Get Involved:
 Whether you're passionate about the future of decentralized technologies or eager to support a transformative cross-sector model, there's a place for you at *Doctelligence*.